Tweening in Animation: A Complete Detailed Overview Guide

 Bezier curves offer advanced tweening techniques by allowing animators to define motion paths with precision.
 Control points on a Bezier curve dictate the shape of the transition, providing extensive flexibility in creating intricate and customized animations.
 Bezier curves are ideal for achieving smooth and complex movement patterns.

-Essential Characteristics and Features of Tweening in Animation
+Important Characteristics and Unique Features of Tweening in Animation

 The three key features are essential for understanding the concept.
 They provide a foundational overview of the core attributes involved.